gorda/istio.io/content/en/docs/examples/platform/gke/index.md

 $ kubectl label namespace default istio-injection=enabled
 {{< /text >}}

-## Create remote cluster's kubeconfig for Istio Pilot
+## Create remote cluster's kubeconfig for Istio Pilot{#create-remote-cluster's-kubeconfig-for-Istio-pilot}

 The `istio-remote` Helm chart creates a service account with minimal access for use by Istio Pilot discovery.